-After completing your Blog Assignment, don't forget to log into Canvas and take the Module 2 Quiz.
+After completing your Discussion Assignment, don't forget to log into Canvas and take the Module 2 Quiz.
 If you didn't answer the Learning Checkpoint questions, take a few minutes to complete them now.
 They will help your study for the quiz and you may even see a few of those question on the quiz!

 Compare energy consumption in the U.S. to that in other countries.
 Find the total per capita energy use for a country of your choosing.
 Is it more or less than that in the US?
 Is it growing at the same rate?
 Why might this be?